Last updated on February 11th, 2021 at 01:08 pm

 The canoe and kayak concession in Ichetucknee Springs State Park makes it easy to show up any morning and have a memorable two-hour kayak trip.
 At the end, an hourly shuttle takes you back to your car.

 The current on the river is swift enough that you never have to paddle – just steer your kayak or canoe to avoid hitting the sides.
 There are almost no obstacles in the water, so this is an easy run for a beginner.

 The Ichetucknee truly is a lazy river — and more spectacular than anything you’ll find in a theme park.

 Renting a kayak or canoe at Ichetucknee Springs State Park

-Kayakers can enter at the northern end of the park, park their cars and rent kayaks, canoes or SUPs to do the 3.5 mile run.
-It takes about two hours.
+You can rent kayaks, canoes or SUPs for the 3.5 mile run, which takes about two hours.

 If you bring your own kayak, there is $7.50 livery fee.

 Rentals start at $22 for a single kayak; $40 for a double or canoe and $35 for a stand up paddle board.
 Here are details.